• +372 880 1308 – Estonia

 • Create a ‘Requirement Traceability Matrix’ (RTM) document to map user requirements against test cases

-• Deploy a balanced approach with the different testing types, with automated functional testing incorporated to maximise efficiency
+• Deploy a balanced approach with the different testing types.
+Incorporate automated functional testing to maximise efficiency

 • Understand how the end user thinks (a key aspect of QA testing versus development testing)